 Risk Catego ory Risk Description Rail Complication Operational Fire Fire on the top floor of developed building - request for 6 pieces of Fire apparatus, EMS, and Police.
 1km train on tracks at 0.5km mark Operational Police Brawl at the Marina.
-1km train on tracks at 0.5km mark EMS Collapse of staging resulting in a 12 person medical incident.
+1km train on tracks at 0.5km mark Collapse of staging resulting in a 12 person medical incident.
 Train due in 4 minutes Blizzard causing train to de-rail in n front of the development.
-Natural With climate change and the incl of storms, storm surge floods the Potential for required evacuation e King's Wharf car garages.
-Technological Failure of Engine on rail system leaving train on tracks period of time (2+ hours).
-Failure of crossing signals.
-Human Accidental Collision between car and train, investigate and clear.
+Natural With climate change and the income of storms, storm surge floods the Potential for required evacuation e King's Wharf car garages.
+Technologica al Failure of Engine on rail system period of time (2+ hours).
+Failure leaving train on tracks for a long of crossing signals.
+Human Accidental Collision between car and train, 1+ hour time period to investigate and clear.
+Traman / toolaonta.
 Two petroleum cars are derailed at the King's Wharf crossing.
-Human Inten ntional Disgruntled worker commits arso Diving Dock resulting in the need occupancies.
-Other Failure of on-site water supply d water service line across the rail
+Human Intentional Disgruntled worker commits arson at the adjacent Diving Dock resulting in the need to evacuate King occupancies. - Other Failure of on-site water supply during a fire - need to stretch water service line across the rail tracks.